nitishblkbox/git-gud/README.md

-This is a python file
+Hi my name is nitish and this should cause a conflict

 I like readmes